Meet the cats: Ember

-Refusing to acknowledge my partner is her cat dad and treating him like a stranger for the first 4 years!
-And only getting used to him when she’d had a sibling to copy for a while and my partner started working from home (due to Covid)
+- Refusing to acknowledge my partner, Ben, is her cat dad and treating him like a stranger for the first 4 years!
+And only getting used to him when she’d had a sibling to copy for a while and Ben started working from home (due to Covid)

 Oh the list could go on!

 But let me share you one of the first, weird little things she did that had me worried: She wouldn’t drink!

 So Ember is and always has been rather… weird… This is just one of many instances which showed us how odd she really was.
 It was shortly after we got her as a little kitten.
 We’d set up her corner of the room with everything she could need: litter box, bed, food bowl, drinks bowl, toys and scratch post.